marc-h-lambert/RVGA/README.md

 ## Object

 This is the companion code for the paper "Recursive variational gaussian approximation (R-VGA)".
 The code is available in python here.
 To reproduce some results just run ....
 To go further on this subject, a set of tutorial is also available just bellow.
-This tutorial introduce progressively our algorithm through the kalman filtering approach for classification.
+This tutorial introduce progressively our algorithm through the Kalman filtering approach for classification.

 ### [[Part1]][1] Part 1: Data generation
 - Generation of synthetic datas for the linear and logistic regression problem.